The Illusion That Our Fav Artists Got Great Without Training

 In my teaching career, I have worked with countless students who lost motivation or drive, because of their inclination to compare themselves against unrealistic beliefs they had about other musicians and artists.

-Knowing that the musician you compare yourself to or use as an example, only got really good because of hard work, or because of lessons he had with a great mentor, helps tremendously to keep up your motivation in your own musical journey.
+Knowing that the musician you compare yourself to or use as an example, only got really good because of hard work, or because they took lessons with a great mentor, helps tremendously to keep up your motivation in your own musical journey.

 It’s motivating to know that guitar does not come naturally to anybody.